 Jewish Learning

 Our fellowships create small cohort-based Jewish learning spaces within our broader Hillel community.
-In Fellowships, students engage deeply in a variety of Jewish learning topics, build relationships with peers in a more intimate setting, and explore their identities through a Jewish lens.
-Scroll down for descriptions of each fellowship and the application.
+In fellowships, students engage deeply in a variety of Jewish learning topics, build relationships with peers in a more intimate setting, and explore their identities through a Jewish lens.
+Scroll down for descriptions of each fellowship and the interest form.

 *This is a full-year fellowship